 During the first few days of crate training, you will need to keep a close eye on your beagle puppy at all times if you want to housebreak them as quickly as possible.

-An 8-week old beagle puppy can relieve themselves every 30 minutes or so during waking hours, so you’ll want to make sure they go on the puppy pad or in the backyard as much as they can.
+An 8-week-old beagle puppy can relieve itself every 30 minutes or so during waking hours, so you’ll want to make sure they go on the puppy pad or in the backyard as much as they can.